AmonRaNet/QGeoView/README.md

 ## License

-This project is licensed under the [GPL License](http://www.gnu.org/licenses/).
+This project is licensed under the [LGPL License v3](http://www.gnu.org/licenses/).

 Please contact the author if you need development with closed source.